BushiWeb/Groupomania/frontend/README.md

 ### BFF

-On top of serving the frontend page and all other ressources, the BFF acts as a gateway between the application and the API, providing more security and handling all the requests' logic.
+On top of serving the frontend page and all other resources, the BFF acts as a gateway between the application and the API, providing more security and handling all the requests' logic.

 Thanks to it, the users can identify themselves using sessions and cookies.
-Although JWT are still used under the hoods by the server, sessions provide more security and a better user experience, since the token are not stored in the browser but the connexion is still maintained between refreshes.
+Although JWTs are still used under the hoods by the server, sessions provide more security and a better user experience, since the tokens are not stored in the browser but the connection is still maintained between refreshes.

-It also composes request and aggregates data from multiple sources into one request, allowing for example to check the password before a dangerous action.
+It also composes requests and aggregates data from multiple sources into one request, allowing for example to check the password before a dangerous action.

 ## Installation

-After downlading the source code or cloning the repository, simply run
+After downloading the source code or cloning the repository, simply run

 ```
 npm install